App Review Demo Account Fails: The Guideline 2.1 Fix

-You uploaded a build, filled in App Review notes with a demo username and password, and within 24 hours the submission flips to Metadata Rejected with a message like “We were unable to sign in to the app with the credentials you provided” or “login error: invalid credentials.”
+You uploaded a build, filled in the demo username and password, and within a day the submission flips to Rejected (status used to read Metadata Rejected) with a Resolution Center message like “We were unable to sign in to the app with the credentials you provided” or “login error: invalid credentials.”
 On your phone the same account works fine.
-The reviewer is hitting your backend from an unfamiliar IP (often Cupertino or a VPN egress in Beijing for Apple’s China region team), through a fresh device with no cached session, and your account either tripped a security rule or never worked outside your test environment.
+The reviewer is hitting your backend from an unfamiliar IP (often Cupertino, or a VPN egress in another region for Apple’s China-region team), through a fresh device with no cached session, and your account either tripped a security rule or never worked outside your test environment.

-This is one of the most common Guideline 2.1 rejections and one of the fastest to fix — but only if you can confirm exactly why the credentials failed on the reviewer’s side.
+This is one of the most common Guideline 2.1 (Information Needed) rejections and one of the fastest to fix, but only if you can confirm exactly why the credentials failed on the reviewer’s side.

 Common causes